joshnuss/svelte-stripe/README.md

 ## Components

-This package provides the following components:
+The following components are provided:

 - `<Container/>`: A wrapper component to set context.
 - `<CardNumber/>`: Input field for the card's number.